sendbird/sendbird-uikit-react/SAMPLES.md

 ## UIKit components and ways to customize

 These samples are here to help you better understand UIKit for React by going over the core components and ways to customize.
-On each core component sample, there is an attached CodeSandbox link in which you can see the sample codes and alter them to see how the changes are rendered.
+On each core component sample, there is an attached [StackBlitz](https://stackblitz.com/) link in which you can see the sample codes and alter them to see how the changes are rendered.

 <br />